awwright/http-progress/draft-wright-http-patch-byterange.md

                      [ message-body ]
 ~~~

-A patch is applied to a document by setting the indicated range of bytes to the contents of the patch message payload.
-Servers MUST treat an invalid or nonexistent range as an error.
+This document has the same semantics as a single part in a "multipart/byteranges" document ({{Section 5.1.1 of RFC2046}}) or any response with a 206 (Partial Content) status code ({{Section 15.3.7 of RFC9110}}).
+A "message/byterange" document may be trivially transformed into a "multipart/byteranges" document by prepending a dash-boundary and CRLF, and appending a close-delimiter (a CRLF, dash-boundary, terminating "`--`", and optional CRLF).

 # Caveats

-There is no standard way for a Content-Range header to indicate an unknown or indefinite length response starting at a certain offset; the design requires that the sender know the length of the document before transmission.
-Fixing this would require a new header or a revision of HTTP.
+There is no standard way for a Content-Range header to indicate an unknown or indefinite length response starting at a certain offset; the design of partial content messages requires that the sender know the total length before transmission.
+However it seems like it should be possible make an indefinite partial content response (e.g. return a continuously growing audio file starting at 4MB).
+Fixing this would require a new header, update to HTTP, or a revision of HTTP.

 This pattern can enable multiple, parallel uploads to a document at the same time.
 For example, uploading a large log file from multiple devices.
 However, this document does not define any ways for clients to track the unwritten regions in sparse documents, and the existing conditional request headers will conflict in this usage.
 This may be addressed in a later document.

-Servers do not necessarily have to save the results of an incomplete upload; some clients may prefer that most writes are atomic, and so servers would discard an incomplete request.
+Servers do not necessarily have to save the results of an incomplete upload; most clients may prefer that most writes are atomic, and so servers will discard an incomplete request.
 A mechanism to indicate a preference for atomic vs. non-atomic writes may be defined at a later time.

+When a PUT that updates an existing file has been interrupted, it may not possible to know how much of the request was received by the server, and which content already existed.
+This requires use of a more sophisticated synchronization mechanism that may use a byte range PATCH, but is otherwise outside the scope of this document.